felangel/bloc/docs/recipesflutterblocaccess.md

 }
 ```

-Our `CounterPage` can now be a `StatelessWidget` because it doesn't need to manage any of its own state.
+Our `CounterPage` is a `StatelessWidget` because it doesn't need to manage any of its own state.
 Just as we mentioned above, it uses `BlocProvider.of<CounterBloc>(context)` to access the global instance of the `CounterBloc`.

 #### CounterText